How to Plan a Field Trip: A Step-by-Step Guide

 Questions & Answers

-Thanks for your great question!
 Yes, it can easily happen that a child gets lost on a field trip.
-They may get distracted by something interesting and take a wrong turn, or deliberately wander off, in the quest of freedom.
+They may get distracted by something interesting and take a wrong turn, or deliberately wander off, in the quest for freedom.
 Whatever the reason, this situation is of grave concern to the supervisors on the field.

 Here are some tips to handle the situation of a lost child.

-1. Ask other students, and all the supervisiors about the last time they saw the child.
+1. Ask other students, and all the supervisors about the last time they saw the child.
 The more information you can get, the better.

 2. Consider stopping the activities, until the child is found.
 Have the children stay in a secure spot, supervised, and then have as many adults as possible looking.
 This would be a good time to consider having a meal or snack, or reviewing what you have viewed so far.